jshafto/app_academy_notes/w2_learning_obectives.md

       - includes functions arguments, local variables declared inside function, and any variables that were already declared when the function is defined (hmm about that last one)
    - for blocks (denoted by curly braces `{}`, as in conditionals or `for` loops), variables can be block scoped
    - inner scope does not have access to variables in the outer scope
-      - scope chaining—if a given cariable is not found in immediate scope, javascript will search all accessible outer scopes until variable is found
+      - scope chaining—if a given variable is not found in immediate scope, javascript will search all accessible outer scopes until variable is found
       - so an inner scope can access outer scope variables
       - but an outer scope can never access inner scope variables
 - Define an arrow function